23 Creative Political Fundraising Ideas that Work | Political Fundraising

 19. Social Media Campaigns

-Whatever your most successful fundraising technique is, you shouldn’t ignore social media.
-This is a great way to build your grassroots campaign by getting more individuals to suport your platform.
-Post short-form video, memes, interactive content, and user-generated content that connects donors with your campaign’s donation form.
+Social media is a great way to build your grassroots campaign by getting more individuals to support your platform.
+Post short-form video, memes, interactive content, and user-generated content that connect donors with your campaign’s donation form.

 20. Utilize Bundlers

-A “bundler” (a “connector”) is someone who has the ability to raise a significant amount from their own network, friends, and colleagues.
+A “bundler” (a “connector”) is someone who can raise a significant amount from their own network.
 Bundlers are especially important in places where donations are limited by legal caps.

-Utilizing bundlers is different than peer-to-peer fundraising since bundlers are more connected than an average person.
-Bundlers are usually well-known in the political universe.
-These individuals generally require minimum support from your campaign, perhaps only the candidates signing some cards or showing up at one event.
+Bundlers differ from peer-to-peer fundraising since bundlers are more connected than the average person – and are usually well-known in the political universe.
+These individuals generally require minimal support from your campaign, perhaps only the candidates signing some cards or showing up at one event.

 Mobilizing dozens of bundlers (or hundreds if your campaign is of a larger scope) can significantly increase the number of donations for your political campaign.